amphp/websocket-server/README.md

 After accepting a client connection, `WebsocketClientHandler::handleClient()` is invoked with the `WebsocketClient` instance, as well as the `Request` and `Response` instances which were used to establish the connection.

 This method should not return until the client connection should be closed.
-This method generally should not throw an exception.
+Exceptions should not be thrown from this method.
 Any exception thrown will close the connection with an `UNEXPECTED_SERVER_ERROR` error code (1011) and forward the exception to the HTTP server logger.
 There is one exception to this: `WebsocketClosedException`, which is thrown when receiving or sending a message to a connection fails due to the connection being closed.
 If `WebsocketClosedException` is thrown from `handleClient()`, the exception is ignored.

 ### Gateways